Skip to Content

 A visit to the Antrim Glens is straightforward, once you know what area they cover and what there is to do in each corner.
 Here are some handy need-to-knows:

-An overview of each of the 9 Glens of Antrim
+An overview of each of the Antrim Glens

 1. Glenarm

 Also known as ‘the valley of the army’, Glenarm is the southernmost of the 9 Glens of Antrim.
-As the valley meets the ocean, you’ll find the village of Glenarm, home to the majestic Glenarm Castle and Gardens.
+You’ll find the village of Glenarm where the valley meets the ocean, which is where the majestic Glenarm Castle and Gardens stands.

-The valley features woodlands in the shape of Glenarm Forest Park, which is home to a variety of walking trails – the wooded riverside walk is a top attraction and it’s just 5 minutes from the centre of the village.
+The valley features woodlands in the shape of Glenarm Forest Park, which is home to a variety of walking trails – the wooded riverside walk is a popular trail and it’s just 5 minutes from the centre of the village.

-A number of ancient sites can also be found in the glen, with evidence of habitation dating back to around 500 AD.
+A number of ancient sites can also be found in this glen, with evidence of habitation dating back to around 500 AD.
 There’s plenty of hotels in Ballymena, nearby, if you fancy staying.

 2. Glencloy

-Known as ‘The Valley of the Sword’ or ‘The Valley of the Hedges’, Glencloy is one of the largest of the 9 Glens of Antrim.
-It’s also steeped in ancient history and enjoyed abundant resources.
+Known as ‘The Valley of the Sword’ or ‘The Valley of the Hedges’, Glencloy is one of the largest Glens in Antrim.

 There are some fantastic walks in this Glen, with trails taking in relics of the ancient and more recent past.
-In addition, nature lovers can enjoy Cranny Falls and Doonan Waterfall.
+In addition, both Cranny Falls and Doonan Waterfall are worth a visit.

 3. Glenariff

-Lying at the foot of the glen, the village of Waterfoot makes a superb base for exploring the many walking trails.
-Follow the river through forests and ravines and look out for stunning waterfalls such as the awe-inspiring ‘Mare’s Tail’ waterfall and the ‘Fall of the Hooves’.
+Lying at the foot of the glen, the village of Waterfoot makes a great base for exploring the many walking trails in Glenariff Forest.

 4. Glencorp

-Known as the valley of the body or the glen of the dead, Glencorp’s grizzly name shouldn’t put you off.
-It features sublime scenery, with mountains to one side and rumbling hillocks to the other.
+Known as the ‘Valley of the body’, Glencorp boasts sublime scenery, with mountains to one side and rumbling hillocks to the other.

-The Causeway Coastal Route passes through the entire length of the Glen, so it’s an easy one to enjoy a nice scenic drive through.
+The Causeway Coastal Route passes through the entire length of the Glen, so it’s an easy one to add to your coast-road-itinerary.

 The charming village of Cushendall is located at the mouth of the valley, and if you follow the river back into the valley you’ll come across a number of waterfalls.